 Depends.
 Herbal teas are always a good way to go (though avoid any that say “detox” if your goal is hydration).

 But does iced tea dehydrate you?
 Not really.
 Conventionally, people have believed that the higher the caffeine (like the black tea in iced tea), the less the hydration – but science is starting to debunk that.
-Caffeine is indeed a diuretic, but not so much at the level of a glass of iced tea.
+Caffeine is indeed a diuretic, a glass of iced tea isn’t a huge deal.
+The greater the concern with iced tea is the amount of sugar that people often use.

 Does Milk Hydrate?